pedromsantos/python-kata/src/tennis/README.md

    - Extracting constants from magic numbers and strings
    - Extracting complex conditional expressions
 4. Tackle scattering by
-   - Refinining the scope for variables
+   - Refining the scope for variables
    - Ensuring variables are declared close to where they are used
    - Grouping public methods at the top of the class to show first what matters the most